GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

             * password: use `terraform output jupyterhub_password` to fetch the password value
    * If IAP is enabled (`jupyter_add_auth = true`):
         - Fetch the domain: `terraform output jupyterhub_uri`
         - If you used a custom domain, ensure you configured your DNS as described above.
-This can be skipped if using `nip.io`.
         - Verify the domain status is `Active`:
             - `kubectl get managedcertificates jupyter-managed-cert -n ${NAMESPACE} --output jsonpath='{.status.domainStatus[0].status}'`
             - Note: This can take up to 20 minutes to propagate.